 Covid has forced us to be creative and use technology in new and innovative ways to keep learning going in times of uncertainty.
 It has revealed the necessity of tools like video, policy viewers and social media to ensure teachers have access to the information they need and students can continue to learn in a way that is engaging and convenient.
 Moving forward, we must ensure that these technologies are used in ways that continue to benefit everyone.

-Finding a silver lining in how fast we were forced to adopt new technology during the past two years
+Finding a silver lining in how fast we were forced to adopt new technology during the past few years

 While Covid may have forced us into new ways of working, innovative organizations are using this as an opportunity to rethink and reimagine how to be better.

 A bright spot in the darkest of times

 Covid threw the world into disarray, and no group felt this more than students and teachers.